matrix-org/matrix-spec-proposals/proposals/3723-federation-versions.md

 Which returns a JSON object, which will contain at least one key, `versions`, with an array of supported matrix versions, in the same format as `/client/versions`.

+This JSON object can also include a `unstable_features` object, with a mapping of feature names to booleans, in a manner similar to `/client/versions`.

 ## Rationale

 Today, there exists no server-server versioning, this has historically not been a problem, as